zaphosting/docs/en/vserver_linux_mastodon.md

 ---
 id: vserver_linux_mastodon
-title: VPS: Install Mastodon on server
+title: VPS Install Mastodon on server
 description: Information on how to set up Mastodon server on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Mastodon
 ---